 So what can we do?
 Start with the foundation an organization currently has and take specific steps to strengthen its roots by making respect the priority.

-- Understand what a Culture of Respect looks like, feels like, and sounds like.
+- Understand what a Foundation of Respect looks like, feels like, and sounds like.

 - Identify where and when degradation or any lack of respect is taking place (including identifying our own behaviors that could be contributing).